 - Process undergraduate applications for admission to the University to include special programs such as Educational Opportunity Program (EOP), impacted majors, athletes, nursing major, compact program applicants

 - Perform data entry in the student information system and file admission documents in the campus electronic archival system.

-For more information regarding Enrollment Services, click here
+For more information regarding the Office of Admissions, click here

-This is a full-time (1.0 time-base), benefits eligible, permanent (probationary) position.
+This is a full-time (1.0 time-base) benefits eligible, temporary position anticipated to end one year from the initial date of appointment with the possibility for reappointment.
 This position is designated non-exempt under FLSA and is eligible for overtime compensation.
 Standard SDSU work hours are Monday - Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.
-Education and Experience